 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $3,400.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $3,900.
 In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
-There is also a $30 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information